pyg-team/pyg-lib/CONTRIBUTING.md

 ```

 If you want to build a library with MKL BLAS support, you need to have MKL headers present on your machine.
-In a typical case, where MKL headers are installed via conda or pip, run following commands:
+In a typical case, where MKL headers are installed via `conda` or `pip`, run following commands:

 ```
 export BLAS_INCLUDE_DIR=`python -c 'import sysconfig;print(sysconfig.get_path("data"))'`/include